GrosSacASac/lucky-wheel-lux-2020/readme.md

 We can get the physical location of the user.
 User approval is required so we need to wait to start the game if the beginning of the game depends on it.

-We could use this API in a way that requires the user to phisically move in order to progress in the game
+We could use this API in a way that requires the user to phisically move in order to progress in the game.

+Created https://github.com/GrosSacASac/globus-sac to help calculate distance.

 ## Intersection Observer